xonixx/xonixx.github.io/revamp_define.md

 ## How we test samples in README for correctness

 A [script](https://github.com/xonixx/makesure/blob/6f35ec956931bf49b9e490d864fb24ac9ae51cc7/check_samples_in_README.awk) was added as a part of the release, that checks the validity of Makesure samples in project's [README.md](https://github.com/xonixx/makesure/blob/6f35ec956931bf49b9e490d864fb24ac9ae51cc7/README.md).
+This is really useful when we change the syntax (like in this release) and forget to update the documentation.

 ## How we improved minifying